bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/overflow/node-js-language.md

 there are _lots_ of things going on here:

 - version indicates the current version
+-
 - name sets the application/package name
+-
 - description is a brief description of the app/package
+-
 - main set the entry point for the application
+-

--   private if set to true prevents the app/package to be accidentally published on npm
+- private if set to true prevents the app/package to be accidentally
+-
 -   scripts defines a set of node scripts you can run

 -   dependencies sets a list of npm packages installed as dependencies